gknowles/dimcli/docs/src/guide.md

 ~~~

 #### Dim::CliLocal
-Although it was created for testing you can also use Dim::CliLocal, a
+You can also use Dim::CliLocal, a completely self-contained parser, if you
-completely self-contained parser, if you need to redefine options, have
+need to redefine options, have results from multiple parses at once, or
-results from multiple parses at once, or otherwise avoid the shared
+otherwise avoid the shared configuration.
-configuration.

 ## Response Files